splunk/public-o11y-docs/sp-oncall/user-roles/team-admin.rst

 ************************************************************************

 .. meta::
-   :description: About the team admin roll in Splunk On-Call.
+   :description: About the team admin role in Splunk On-Call.

 If you are new to Splunk On-Call a great place to start is with the topic :ref:`user-role`.
 Once you a familiar with your user permissions, learn about the Alert admin role.

 A user can be elevated to a Team Admin for one or more teams.
-Likewise, there may be multiple Team Admins within a single team.
-As a Team Admin, you're responsible for a team.s on-call schedules, escalation policies, and the overall management of the users who are apart of your team.
+Likewise, there can be multiple Team Admins within a single team.
+As a Team Admin, you're responsible for a team's on-call schedules, escalation policies, and the overall management of the users who are apart of your team.
 Team admins have permission to take the following actions:

 Permissions specific to a Team Admin: